 Once you’ve agonised over the type of boat you want and narrowed down a targeted shortlist of models, it’s time to conduct a sea trial or two.
-However, this is exactly the time to step back and have a think – because if you go in unprepared, you’ll end up enjoying a brief boat trip and then heading blithely home with a smile on your face but no clear idea what you actually gained from your day out.
-Instead, you need to work hard to achieve a position of clarity – and the best way of making that happen is to adopt the same three-stage process a professional tester applies to a boat review: (1) pre-test research; (2) targeted testing; (3) post-test interrogation.
+However, this is exactly the time to step back and have a think.
+If you go in unprepared, you’ll end up enjoying a brief boat trip, then head blithely home with a smile on your face, but no clear idea of what you actually gained from your day out.
+Instead, you need to work hard to achieve a position of clarity.
+The best way of making that happen is to adopt the same three-stage process a professional tester applies to a boat review.

 You cannot expect to produce a fair appraisal of a boat unless you have a realistic understanding of its context.
 If you’re not acquainted with the price, performance, specifications and features of the average boat in a given market segment, then you will have no yardstick for assessing the values of the test craft.